django-oscar/django-oscar/README.rst

 * django-oscar-payments_ - Pluggable payments for Oscar
 * django-oscar-recurly_ - Integration with the Recurly payment gateway
-* django-oscar-adyen_ - Integration with the Adyen payment gateway

 * django-oscar-przelewy24_ - Integration with the Przelewy24 payment gateway
 * oscar-sagepay_ - Payment integration with Sage Pay
 * django-oscar-erp_